 Mark

-This is what makes golf different to a lot of sports and one which makes it incredibly inclusive.
+The handicap is what makes golf different to a lot of sports and one which makes it incredibly inclusive.

 A handicap is a numerical representation of a golfer’s ability.